sablier-labs/v2-sandbox/README.md

 For the **headless** mode, see [`constants/data.ts`](/examples/ethers-v6/src/constants/data.ts).
 Here, you'll be able to tweak the parameters to create streams of different values or shapes (segments).

-### Other features
+### Next steps

 In the UI Forms, you may find `Prefill form` buttons.
 Clicking on them will add pre-configured data into the fields as an example of what the data should look like.

-After you create a test stream, make sure to connect to our main [app.sablier.com](https://app.sablier.com) interface with your "sender" wallet to check out what the [stream actually looks like](https://docs.sablier.com/apps/features#detailed-panels).
+After you create a test stream, make sure to connect to our main [app.sablier.com](https://app.sablier.com) interface with your "sender" wallet to see what the stream [actually looks like](https://docs.sablier.com/apps/features#detailed-panels).

 | Payload (LD with two segments)            | Shape                                      |
 | ----------------------------------------- | ------------------------------------------ |